How to Earn Teacher Certification in Minnesota

 All Minnesota candidates must pass both pedagogy and content area tests from the Minnesota Teacher Licensure Examinations (MTLE), given by Pearson Education, that correlate with the license field being pursued.
 However, candidates seeking licensure in Adult Basic Education; American Indian Language, History and Culture; and Parent and Family Education do not have to take a pedagogy test for initial licensure.
 However, these teachers must pass a pedagogy test to add another license field.
 Candidates in these subject areas also are exempt from content area tests.

 After you fulfill the education and assessment requirements for the type of license you are pursuing, you are ready to apply to the PELSB.
-Minnesota established a new online application system that will be updated on July 1, 2018 to reflect the new tiered licensure structure.
 Your application for certification requires proof of enrollment or completion of a state-approved teacher preparation program, depending on the type of licensure you are seeking.
 You also must have proof of the degrees and assessment scores needed to obtain your license.
 Initial applicants also must submit results of a national criminal background check by the Bureau of Criminal Apprehension and the FBI.
 A processing fee also is required.

 How Much Do Teachers in Minnesota Make?

 Teachers in Minnesota earn salaries affected by factors such as a teacher’s education, experience and type of license.
-A sample of average teaching salaries is indicated here.
+A sample of median teaching salaries is indicated here.

 Minnesota Specialty certifications are offered in areas designated by age/grade level and content area.
-Certifications transition to a new tiered licensure system beginning July 1, 2108.
 Teacher preparation programs and assessments for specialty certifications under the new system remain the same.
 State-approved teacher preparation programs allow candidates to complete a bachelor’s or master’s degree as part of the program curriculum.
 You can add content area endorsements to your initial degree area by completing state-approved certificate programs or post-baccalaureate degree programs and related assessments.

 Early Childhood Education